akka/akka-management/docs/src/main/paradox/bootstrap/kubernetes.md

 * Use Akka Bootstrap with `akka-dns` with cluster formation via DNS SRV records
 * Use a headless service for internal for Akka management/bootstrap so that readiness probes for prod traffic don't interfere with bootstrap
-* If required use a separate service and/or ingress for user facing endpoints e.g. HTTP gRPC
+* If required use a separate service and/or ingress for user-facing endpoints, for example [HTTP](https://doc.akka.io/docs/akka-http/current/) or [gRPC](https://developer.lightbend.com/docs/akka-grpc/current/)

 # Kubernetes Services

+## Internal headless service

 For Akka Cluster / Management use a headless service.
 This allows the solution to not be coupled to k8s as well as there is no use case for load balancing across management/remoting ports.